Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Location-and-Organization-comments.md

 ### Comments
 The zib allows for multiple addresses, but the Xt-EHR models allows for just one address, defined as "the physical address".
 This make sense as the address here is meant to define "where somebody should be" (as opposed to the Organization, which can have multiple types of addresses).
 It's possible that the location/organization duality of the zib is the reason for this.
+Note: a concept describing a specific location within a building seems to be missing.

 ## EHDSLocation.description